 Not for continuous shredding – requires a cool-down period after 20 minutes of use.

 A sleek yet heavy-duty machine that's works for small offices.
 Has a 14-gallon bin.
 Available in strip and cross-cut models.
+Is able to shred DVDs, CDs, staples, credit cards, and paper clips.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.